JByfordRew/BlazorTransitionableRoute/README.md

 * This library does not provide animation styles, it simply provides the means to hook into how and when to trigger them.
 * If you need to remember page state, to keep track of scroll position for example, you will need to set `ForgetStateOnTransition` to `false`
+  * If so, depending on your transition library used, you will need to use z-order, pointer-events, offset position, or other means, of the layout views to cope with interacting with the current route where the switched route is still present but hidden.
 * If you need to handle in-app back buttons then use the jsInterop to call the native back i.e. `window.history.back();`
-* Depending on your transition library used, you will need to handle the z-order of the layout views (or by other means) to cope with interacting with the current route

 </details>